Platoon (1988 video game): Gameplay

+Release

+Ocean released Platoon in the UK on 25 January 1988.
+The UK video of the film was also being released the same month so, in an industry first, the video featured a trailer for the game and the loading screen of the game advertised the video.
+The game also came with a poster and a recording of Smokey Robinson's "The Tracks of My Tears".
+Soon after release, the game was number one in the Gallup Top Twenty Computer Games Chart.

+Toward the end of 1988, Ocean published Platoon as part of compilation of eight games titled The In Crowd.
+Marketed as "The Crucial Compilation", it also includes Barbarian: The Ultimate Warrior, Combat School, Target: Renegade and The Last Ninja (C64 only).

+The In Crowd reached number 5 in Gallup's All Format chart in early 1989.

+Platoon returned to the Gallup All Formats chart in 1990 when it was re-released on Ocean's "Hit Squad" budget label.

 Reception

-Platoon received mixed reviews from critics, who praised its graphics and sound effects, but criticized its gameplay and difficulty.
+Platoon received mixed reviews from critics, who praised its graphics and sound effects, but criticised its gameplay and difficulty.

-The game was reviewed by several magazines at the time of its release, such as Computer and Video Games, Zzap!64, The Games Machine, and ACE.
 Some of the reviewers highlighted the game's faithful adaptation of the movie, its realistic atmosphere, and its varied gameplay.
 For example, Zzap!64 gave the game a score of 94%, calling it "A superb combat simulation, and simply the best film tie-in to date - not to be missed."
 Similarly, The Games Machine awarded the game 92%, stating that "Really successful film tie-ins have been few and far between, Platoon is one of the few.
 A sure-fire winner from Ocean."